Tom Huntley

-Thomas E. Huntley (born February 10, 1938) is a Minnesota politician and former member of the Minnesota House of Representatives.
+Thomas E. Huntley (February 10, 1938 – December 22, 2025) was an American politician and member of the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 7A, which includes portions of the city of Duluth in St. Louis County in the northeastern part of the state.
 He is a retired associate professor of biochemistry and molecular biology at the University of Minnesota Duluth and former director of Institutional Relations at the University's School of Medicine.

 Early life, education, and career

 Huntley graduated from Cretin High School in Saint Paul, and attended the University of Minnesota, receiving his B.S. in chemistry in 1960.
 He earned his Ph.D. in biochemistry from the University of Iowa in Iowa City in 1970.

 Prior to being elected to the legislature, Huntley was active in Twin Ports area government.
 He served on the Minnesota Great Lakes Commission, on the Duluth City Council (1984–1988), and as a commissioner on the Minnesota Seaway Port Authority of Duluth (1988–1993).
 He was also the president of the Seaway Port Authority from 1990-1992.